 A brief history of English cemeteries

-Until the mid-17th century, nearly all the deceased were interred in parish churchyards, although some high status burials took place inside the churches themselves.
-By the 17th and 18th centuries it was becoming clear that the Church of England churchyards were becoming full and there began a trend towards the establishment of new cemeteries on the edges of towns, following the example of Nonconformists.
+Until the mid-1600s, nearly all the deceased were interred in parish churchyards.
+Some high status burials took place inside the churches themselves.
+By the 17th and 18th centuries it was becoming clear that the Church of England churchyards were becoming full.
+New cemeteries were established on the edges of towns, following the example of Nonconformists.
 The first burial ground of this type opened in Bloomsbury in 1714.
 It was not until 1819 that England’s first public cemetery opened, in Norwich.
 However, there was no national movement for cemetery creation and no legislation to allow local authorities to set up publicly accessible cemeteries.

 The Metropolitan Interment Act 1850 allowed for the provision of publicly-funded cemeteries in London.
 The subsequent Burial Act 1853 extended this provision nationwide.
 This led to the growth in cemetery construction by publicly-financed burial boards run by parish vestries.
 The Local Government Act 1894 transferred the duties of burial boards to district and parish councils.